It is important to verify your financial aid and bill each semester!

 Understanding the relationship between your financial aid and your bill is important.
-Obtaining a degree can be expensive, so you should ensure the following are accurate by reviewing your MyUB Portal each semester:
+Obtaining a degree can be expensive, so you should ensure the following are accurate by reviewing your MyUBalt Portal each semester:

 You will also want to ensure your financial aid is reflective of the number of credits for which you are enrolled.
 Your financial aid will credit to your account balance in accordance with the financial aid calendar.